schuchard/taap/README.md

 # Type Assertion And Predicate (`Taap`)

-A lightweight zero dependency Typescript type checking library that coerces unknown values.
+A lightweight zero dependency Typescript type checking library that coerces unknown value types.
 More concise and accurate than `typeof` checks or similar type checking methods.

 <h3 align="center">
   <a href="https://schuchard.github.io/taap/" target="_blank">📚 Docs<a>